bekk/bekk-christmas/post/javascript/explore-machine-learning-using-javascript.md

 We may now evaluate how well the function defined by the neural network approximates the relation between input and output variables, for instance by calculating the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination).

+### Final thoughts
 Reaching the conclusion of this blog post, I have come to realize that perhaps it was too ambitious to present and demonstrate regression analysis and neural networks with JavaScript in a single blog post.
 There are numerous interesting areas for which frameworks like TensorFlow.js can be applied, perhaps most successful if combined with appropriate backend frameworks for model training.
 Unfortunately, we barely scratched the surface of a small domain of machine learning.
 Even so, if you made it this far, I hope you are left with increased interest in machine learning, and encourage you to seek out additional literature!

+Supplementary to this blog post, I have written a small machine learning application using React and TensorFlow.js which I encourage you to check out.
+You can try the application [here](https://hermanwh.github.io/tfjs-example/), and see the code [here](https://github.com/hermanwh/tfjs-example).
+It implements a simple GUI, and allows user to upload a .csv file (given it has appropriate formatting), select some desired input and output parameters, train a predefined neural network regression model, and evaluate its performance.